callmehgav/WLNCS/WLNCS/cesium-angular/README.md

 A simple web application that demonstrates integration of [Cesium](https://cesiumjs.org/) with [Angular](https://angular.io/).

 ## Setup
+Navigate to the `cesium-angular` folder using `cd ./WLNCS/cesium-angular`

 Run `npm install -g @angular/cli` to install **Angular CLI**.